 - A player who is defaulted from a tournament due to the imposition of the Point Penalty System or for cause will, however, be barred from further competition in the same tournament.

-For more information on Adult Tournaments in the Eastern Section, please contact Rob Festa at (914) 697-2398 or at email@example.com.
+For more information on Adult Tournaments in the Eastern Section, please contact Sarah Lannon at 914-872-5615 or email@example.com.